 Learning Outcomes

-• Use a graphing calculator to find an exponential function.
+- Use a calculator to find values or other attributes of an exponential function.

 Focus in on a square centimeter of your skin.
 Look closer.
 Closer still.
 If you could look closely enough, you would see hundreds of thousands of microscopic organisms.
 They are bacteria, and they are not only on your skin, but in your mouth, nose, and even your intestines.
 In fact, the bacterial cells in your body at any given moment outnumber your own cells.
 But that is no reason to feel bad about yourself.
 While some bacteria can cause illness, many are healthy and even essential to the body.